TileDB-Inc/TileDB-Trino/README.md

 ## Docker

 A quickstart Docker image is available.
-The docker image will start a single-node Presto cluster and open the CLI Presto interface where SQL can be run.
+The docker image will start a single-node Trino cluster and open the CLI Trino interface where SQL can be run.
 The Docker image includes two example tiledb arrays `/opt/tiledb_example_arrays/dense_global` and `/opt/tiledb_example_arrays/sparse_global`.
 Simply run: